What is a tsunami?

 - and meteorite impact.

-Sudden changes to the seafloor cause the ocean to flow away from the disturbance, creating waves.
+Sudden changes to the seafloor cause the ocean to flow away from this movement, creating waves.

-For tsunamis coming to New Zealand from distant places, the Ministry of Civil Defence and Emergency Management receives warning from the Pacific Tsunami Warning Centre in Hawaii.
-Ministry of Civil Defence and Emergency Management is responsible for evaluating the danger to New Zealand, and will ensure national or regional warnings are issued, if necessary.
-Tsunamis from South America, Alaska, and Japan, take more than 12 hours to reach New Zealand, giving authorities time to make decisions.
+New Zealand gets warning from the Pacific Tsunami Warning Centre in Hawaii if there is a tsunami coming from a long way away.
+Tsunamis from South America, Alaska, and Japan, take more than 12 hours to reach New Zealand, giving people time to respond.

-Long period seismic sensors are in place around New Zealand to detect potential tsunami-generating earthquakes that occur off the coastline.
+Sensors are in place around New Zealand to pick up earthquakes that may cause a tusnami off the coast.

-Tsunami gauges are also installed around the New Zealand coast.
-These will not provide a warning system for tsunami generated close to shore, but will confirm the occurrence of a tsunami and record the tsunami characteristics.
+Tsunami gauges are also placed around New Zealand's coast.
+These will not give a warning for tsunami close to shore, but will record the tsunami so people can learn more about them.

 Tsunami detection and modelling